malavolti/eccs2/README.md

   * `./runEccs2.py --idp <IDP-ENTITYID> --test` (to run check on a single IdP without effects)

   The "--test" parameter will not change the result of ECCS2, but will write the output on the `logs/stdout_YYYY-MM-DD.log` file.

+  The check will run a second time for those IdPs that fail on the first execution of the script.
+If something prevent the good execution of the check, the `/opt/eccs2/output/failed-cmd.sh` file will contain the command that failed 2 times.

 # ECCS2 API Development Server